 Key characteristics of the Project operations and activities which have a significant impact on the environment will be regularly monitored and measured.
 Ongoing environmental management and reporting will be required for the full duration of the works.
 Environmental monitoring will be generally completed through the Project.
 A combined environmental monitoring program will be undertaken among the relevant contractors working on the Project to satisfy the commitments in the EIS including noise and air quality monitoring.
-Results will be distributed among the relevant contractors and reported monthly.
-Any exceedances to project specific targets will result in investigation by all relevant contractors on site and their respective client to determine the likely source of the exceedance and develop a plan to rectify any issues.
+Results will be distributed among the relevant contractors on site and their respective client to determine the likely source of the exceedance and develop a plan to rectify any issues.
 Any such rectification will be made available to other contractors to avoid repeat issues.